CodingAvenue/codestop-course-php-oop/content/Namespaces/Namespaces.q.md

  - It is a relationship between classes that enables a child class to inherit the properties and methods of its parent class.

- - It is a process of organizing related classes, interfaces, functions, and constants into logical groups to prevent name conflicts.
+ - It is a way of organizing related classes, interfaces, functions, and constants into logical groups to prevent name conflicts.

 /// type=SS, answer=[1]